AGCoL

 There are two ways to download data for SyMAP synteny blocks, individual hit anchors, and annotations:

-• Explorer: Select the species of interest, open the Explorer, and click the Download Blocks button is at the lower left.
-This exports a table of all the computed synteny block coordinates for all the selected species, including their self-alignments, if those were computed.
+Explorer 2D: Select the species of interest, open the Explorer 2D, and click the Download Blocks button is at the lower left.
+This exports a table of all the computed synteny block coordinates for all the selected species.

 Color Wheel, Print and Help (?)
 Icons

-Most displays have one of more of the following icons (Color, Print, Help, respectively):
+Most displays have one or more of the following icons (Color, Print, Help, respectively):

 icons.